agustif/llm-lmstudio/README.md

 ## Automatic Model Loading

-If a selected model is not currently loaded in LM Studio, the plugin will attempt to automatically load it by invoking `lms load <model_id>`.
+If a selected model is not currently loaded in LM Studio, the plugin will attempt to automatically load it by invoking `lms load <model_id>` (if `lms` CLI is installed and configured).
 You may see progress messages from LM Studio in your terminal during this process.

-## Vision Model Support (Experimental)

-The plugin has initial support for vision-language models (VLMs).
-- Models identified as VLMs (often through the `/api/v0` endpoint of LM Studio) will be indicated with a "◎" symbol in the `llm models list` output (e.g., `lmstudio/your-vlm-model ◎`).
-- When using a VLM in chat, you can attach images using the standard `llm` attachment syntax (e.g., `llm chat -m lmstudio/your-vlm-model -a path/to/image.png "Describe this image"`).
-The plugin will encode the image and send it to the model.
-- This feature's success depends on the specific VLM, its configuration in LM Studio, and LM Studio's API correctly handling image data.
+## Development

+To set up this plugin for development:
+1. Clone the repository.
+2. Create a virtual environment: `python -m venv .venv`
+3. Activate it: `source .venv/bin/activate`
+4. Install dependencies, including test dependencies: `pip install -e ".[test]"`
+5. Run tests: `pytest` or `PYTHONPATH=. pytest -v`

+The asynchronous tests in `tests/test_llm_lmstudio_async.py` use `pytest-vcr` to record and replay HTTP interactions with the LM Studio server.
+To record new cassettes:
+1. Ensure LM Studio is running with the target model(s) loaded (e.g., `llava-v1.5-7b`).
+2. Temporarily set `record_mode='all'` in the `@pytest.mark.vcr` decorator for the relevant tests in `tests/test_llm_lmstudio_async.py`.
+3. Run `PYTHONPATH=. pytest -v -s tests/test_llm_lmstudio_async.py`.
+4. Cassettes will be saved in `tests/cassettes/`.
+5. **Important:** Change `record_mode` back to `'once'` after recording.
+6. Commit the new/updated cassettes.

 ## Missing features / Known Issues:

 - [x] Add image support on chat for local multi-modal or vision-language models. *(Initial support added.
 Further testing and refinement are needed for robustness across various VLMs and LM Studio versions.)*
 - The reliability and capabilities of image support can vary significantly based on the specific VLM and its implementation within LM Studio.
-- Consider adding more verbose logging or feedback mechanisms for image processing stages.

-~ Almost one-shotted by o3, use at your own risk.

-“LMSTUDIO_SERVERS accepts one or more http[s]://host:port values separated by commas (spaces optional).
-If you previously used LMSTUDIO_API_BASE, it still works but is deprecated.”
+- The icons indicating model capabilities (loaded, vision, tools) in `llm models list` may not render correctly in all terminals or may be stripped by `llm`.
+They are more reliably viewed with `llm inspect <model_id>`.